 On the contrary, strict prohibitions often increase our problem.

-Because as a living being, we react with internal rebellion.
+Because as a living beings, we react with internal rebellion.

 Maybe you have experienced it; you are fighting with all your willpower against your supposed “sugar addiction.”
 You do not allow yourself any chocolate or sweets and resist.

 But then something is wrong, and you give up.
 You did fight with all your willpower.
 But it does not work, and now you’re eating all the forbidden chocolate and sweets you did deny yourself.

 You eat even more than before your chocolate ban.
 And you know it is not beneficial for you.
 Have you ever had a binge after a diet?
 Then you know how devastating such a setback feels.

 You regret and feel ashamed.

 You feel confirmed that this is sugar addiction!
 If you eat even a bite of this stuff, you lose control.
 You think you must be addicted.

 You decide to be even more strict in the future.
 And the vicious cycle begins.
 The belief that you are sugar addicted will form and establish in you.

 And with each diet you go through, the problem increases.
 If you submit to strict prohibitions and commandments, the unconscious part of you reacts with resistance because it hates prohibitions, compulsions, and your strict rules.